xnell90/MLSpear/README.md

 ![png](output_9_0.png)

-<div style="text-align: justify">X represents a 2D numpy (n x d) array where each row represents an instance of a data set.
+<p align="justify">X represents a 2D numpy (n x d) array where each row represents an instance of a data set.
 Y represents the target set (n x 1 numpy array), 3000 represents the number of epochs, 0.0001 is the learning rate, and batch_size simply is the size of your training batch (Note: if batch_size = X.shape[0], that gives the vanilla gradient descent algorithm).
-Now, lets plot the boundary curve from our model. </div>
+Now, lets plot the boundary curve from our model. </p>

 ```python